padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ## Enabling UJS Adapter

-**Note**: In order for the unobstrusive javascript to work, you must be sure to include the chosen javascript framework and ujs adapter in your views (or layout).
+**Note**: In order for the unobtrusive javascript to work, you must be sure to include the chosen javascript framework and ujs adapter in your views (or layout).
 For instance, if I selected jquery for my project: